KhusheeGupta07/hand-gesture-robot-nrf/README.md

 # Hand Gesture Controlled Robot (NRF24L01)

-This project demonstrates a **hand gesture controlled robot** using an **ADXL345 accelerometer** and **NRF24L01 wireless modules**.
-Hand movements are captured using the accelerometer and transmitted wirelessly to control the robot’s movement— no buttons, just intuitive hand gestures.

----
+## 📌 Problem Statement
+Traditional robot control methods like wired controllers or joysticks limit mobility and user interaction.
+There is a need for a more intuitive, wireless, and human-friendly way to control robots, especially for learning robotics and human–machine interaction.

+## 💡 Solution Overview
+This project implements a *hand gesture controlled robot* using an accelerometer and NRF24L01 wireless modules.
+Hand movements are captured by a transmitter unit and sent wirelessly to a receiver unit mounted on the robot.
+The receiver interprets these gestures and controls four DC motors accordingly, enabling smooth and responsive robot movement.

+## 🧠 How It Works (High-Level)
+1. Hand gestures are detected using an accelerometer.
+2. The transmitter Arduino processes gesture data.
+3. Commands are sent wirelessly using the NRF24L01 module.
+4. The receiver Arduino decodes the data.
+5. A motor driver controls four motors based on received commands.

 ## 🔧 Components Used
 - Arduino Nano × 2